DUE TO LIMITED FINANCES, THE MICROGRANT HAS BEEN PUT ON HIATUS

-Grant awardees and grant money will be dispersed at the beginning of every month.
+Grant awardees and grant money will be dispersed sporadically with an attempt at making it once a month.

 Awardees of the $100 are under absolutely no obligation to produce anything.
 The $100 monthly grant is given with the hope that something will be produced and released under a free/libre license but there is no binding agreement.
 I will be slightly miffed at persons who receive a micro grant from me but do not deliver and I will most likely not fund subsequent applications for a micro grant from said applicants.

 There is also a hope that this will raise awareness of the diminishing commons in relation to the amount of art being produced.
 Having a rich commons helps the arts and sciences by providing a foundation to build off of.
 A rich foundation of commons enhances the arts and sciences with the ability remix, reuse, transform, evolve and refine our shared knowledge and work.

 |Recipient||Past Selected Work||Type of work||Amount dispersed||Funding Date|

 |16x16px Food Items||Pixel art, game assets||$100||Oct.
 1st 2016|

 |GitHub||Interactive fiction, game programming, game art||$150 *||May 9th 2017|

 | Jonathan Barker